svignesh06101999/IndoorUAV_Simulation/README.md

 The source files should be inside assignment/src and properly built/sourced.

 Feel free to add dependencies on the docker build if they are necessary for the task.

-Don't forget: We should be able to run the assignment easily, so please document all changes and all steps necessary to run the deliverables.